wymangr/blueiris_exporter/README.md

-ai_timeout | Number of AI timeouts in the current logfile ai_servererror | Count of AI server not responding errors in the current logfile ai_notresponding | Count of AI not responding errors in the current logfile logerror | Count of unique errors in the current logfile logerror_total | Count of total errors in the logs camera_status | Status of each camera.
+ai_timeout | Number of AI timeouts in the current logfile ai_servererror | Count of AI server not responding errors in the current logfile ai_notresponding | Count of AI not responding errors in the current logfile ai_starting | Count of AI is being started log lines ai_started | Count of AI has been started log lines logerror | Count of unique errors in the current logfile logerror_total | Count of total errors in the logs camera_status | Status of each camera.
 0=up, 1=down